right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Look at the dark blue line on the model.
 It represents her attraction to you.
 Notice a HUGE spike as soon as you reach this phase.

 A woman's interest level is dictated and controlled by reactions to stimulus.
 Here, you will grab her emotional steering wheel and begin the process of making her chase you.
 The examples are designed to communicate and demonstrate indifference and disinterest.
 Why do this?
 She hasn't earned your interest yet and will need to do a little work to get it.
-You will immediately see a reaction when you use these tactics, and you
+You will immediately see a reaction when you use these tactics, and youwill be tempted to pause and let her react to them.

----

-THE PASSPORT

-will be tempted to pause and let her react to them.
 Don't.
 Just use them and continue with another story.
 You are deliberately creating a social void in the interaction.

 One thing about voids is that we all want to fill them.
 When you create a gap in the interest level, a woman will naturally want to fill the void.
 When you tell a girl she's not your type, she feels the need to prove otherwise.
 A void in attraction is more powerful than any tool in this kit.